 The High Speed Network Laboratory (HSNLab), as a strategic partner of the Ericsson Traffic Analysis and Network Performance Laboratory in Budapest, Hungary, focuses on high quality research and PhD education in the field of telecommunication networks.
-HSNLab integrates various research teams from more departments of the faculty.
+HSNLab integrates various

 HSNLab related activities of our department include the formal analysis of security protocols and security APIs, and the design of robust network topologies.
 Furthermore, our researchers are collaborating with Ericsson on green, i.e., energy efficient mobile networks.